awbla/awbla-student-workflow/content/4-agisoftmetashape.md

 {:#refinebounding}
 ### Step 5: Refine the bounding box
+The bounding box is the light grey 3D cube that encapsulates the object.
+The object needs to completely contained in this cube.
+To check this:
 1. Double click Chunk 1 > double click on the model to center it within the screen
 1. Use the navigation ball to spin and flip the model to make sure it is contained within the bounding box
 1. If a portion of the model is cut off, click the Region icon > select Resize region